Pavan110/-Project1/README.md

 #This is my answer according to the question
-#you can simpley run python file
+#you can simply run python file